kubedl-io/kubedl/docs/proposals/en/data-cache.md

   cleanPodPolicy: None
   cacheBackend:
     mountPath: "/path/in/container"
-    cacheMode: "BestEffort"
     cacheEngine:
       fluid:
         dataset:
           dataSources:
             - path: "/file/system/dataset/path"
+              subdirName: mnist
         alluxioRuntime:
+          replicas: 1
           tieredStorage:
             - cachePath: "/dev/shm"
               quota: "4Gi"
+              mediumtype: "MEM"
   tfReplicaSpecs:
     ...
     No additional volumes need to be configured.
-    The cache handler will automatically inject the pvc created by fluid into the container
+    The cache controller will automatically inject the pvc created by fluid into the container
 ```

 Compared with the first configuration method mentioned in **Alternatives Considered**, the advantage of this configuration data cache is that: